Last updated January 2020

 People who aren’t from Norwich always look a bit confused when I tell them it’s a really easy place in which to be vegan.
-Yes, Norwich is in the heart of agricultural wonderland, where lots of people still haven’t realised that fox hunting is despicable cruelty and that battery farming is Guantanamo for chickens.
+Yes, Norwich is in the heart of agricultural wonderland, where lots of people still haven’t realised that fox hunting is despicable and that battery farming is Guantanamo for chickens.
 But it’s also full of vegans.
 Because Norwich is full of vegans, it is getting easier and easier to find really great vegan food here.

 Olive’s Cafe – 40 Elm Hill (Left image)

 Start strong, I say.
 The vegan brunch at Olive’s is some next level glorious goodness.
 Extra points for the smoky tempeh, and for providing so much food that you have to be rolled home like a beach ball afterwards.
 Olive’s also do vegan milkshakes now, which are worth saving room for, and I’m reliably informed their meat-eater brunches are just as knock-out as the herbivore ones.
 Guarantee you won’t shut up about the food here once you’ve tried it.

 For light bites

 Ancestors – 27 Magdalen Street

 I finally visited Ancestors recently and now I’m really annoyed I didn’t go sooner.
 Everything here is vegan, and you can chow down on Buddha Bowls like the one above or brunch treats like scrambled tofu, beetroot hummus and ‘feta’ on toast and ludicrously well thought-out porridge flavours.
-I feasted on a walnut and cranberry toasted sandwich, and later a mac&cheez toastie, and now I dream about it.
+I feasted on a walnut and cranberry toasted sandwich, and later a mac&cheez toastie, and now I dream about them.

 If you look at it from the wrong angle, you could be forgiven for thinking that Norwich market is all knock-off handbags and dusty dog beds.
 Not so!
 There’s loads of great food in there now, and vegans are spoilt for choice.
 Here are a few of my favourites: